arsnazarenko/dc_generator/README.md

 ## Features

 - Generates realistic server metrics with random variations and occasional overloads/failures
-- Configurable number of zones and servers per zone
+- Configurable number of threads (zones) and servers per zone
 - Asynchronous I/O
+- Optional duration limit for load generation
+- Kafka topic auto-creation

 ## Build and Run

 ### Local Build

-2. Clone the repository and navigate to the project directory
+1. Clone the repository and navigate to the project directory
-3. Build the project:
+2. Build the project:
    ```bash
    cargo build --release
    ```